André Jolly

-Baron André Edourd Jolly (Brussel, 13 April 1799–Brussel, 3 December 1883) was a Belgian engineer, painter, military official and politician.
+Baron André Edourd Jolly (Brussels, 13 April 1799–Brussels, 3 December 1883) was a Belgian engineer, painter, military official and politician.

 He was member of the Provisional Government of Belgium (1830).
 Commandant of the Royal Headquarters, 1831 and Commissaris-General of War.

 He was married to Elizabeth Armytage, daughter of George Armytage.
 Their son Baron Eugène Oscar Jolly was member of the Belgian senate.
 He was a member of the noble Jolly family.